connexcs/docs/docs/customer/did.md

 # DID
-**Mangement :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: DID
+**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: DID**

 A **Direct Inward Dial (DID)** number is one that exists on the public telephone network.
 When dialed, the carrier delivers the call to ConnexCS, which then passes it to the customer based on the settings configured here.  can pass this allow inbound calls to bypass a PBX or other routing to connect directly to the destination number.